 María Inés Gul, aka Marjainez, draws pictures for fashion editorials and has shelves full of books for children in her bedroom.
 She runs MARJAINEZ.

-Marie Lodi is a writer and supa dupa fly girl in Los Angeles.
-She is obsessed with vintage clothes, bad movies, and the supernatural, collects thing in the shape of corn and vintage Lisa Frank stickers, and can turn anything into a hat.
-Come stalk her at agentlover.com.
+Marie Lodi is a writer and supa dupa fly girl who lives off tacos in beautiful Los Angeles.
+She is obsessed with vintage clothes, bad movies, cryptozoology, and red lipstick.
+Stalk her at agentlover.com and cinemamidnight.com.

-Nova—aka Lebohang Masango aka Su$ie Somalia aka Coltrane’s Naima aka the Gangsta Girl From Ipanema—is a 22-year-old poet, writer, dancer, and anthropology student from Johannesburg, South Africa.
-She’s passionate about jazz, tea, cake, literature, and Africa.
-She Tumbls here.
+Nova—aka Lebohang Masango aka Ingrid Donker aka Coltrane’s Naima aka the Gangsta Girl From Ipanema—is a poet, writer, and anthropology student from Johannesburg, South Africa.
+She’s passionate about jazz, gender equality, tattoos, and literature.
+She tumbls here.

-Olivia Bee lives in Portland, Oregon, and photographs everything around her—friends, family, strangers, places, events and, above all, memories.
+Olivia Bee lives in New York and photographs everything around her—friends, family, strangers, places, events and, above all, memories.
 The visual diary she keeps has attracted clients like Nike, Converse, Fiat and TeenNick.

 Rachael Prokop spent her teenage years in rural Ohio, but now resides just outside of Washington, D.C.
 She likes faeries, whale sharks, and writing essays on obscure topics.
 You can find her on Twitter or email her at email@example.com.